kubermatic/kubeone/CONTRIBUTING.md

 # KubeOne Contributing Guide <!-- omit in toc -->

 This documents explains how to contribute to KubeOne, how to find what to work on, and what practices are we following along the way.
-Loodse projects are [Apache 2.0 licensed](LICENSE) and accept contributions via GitHub Pull Requests.
+Kubermatic projects are [Apache 2.0 licensed](LICENSE) and accept contributions via GitHub Pull Requests.

 ## Table of Contents <!-- omit in toc -->